otoaneba/CS4460-Gatech-Projects/README.md

-# Projects for CS4460 at Georgia Tech.
-Each folder has its own readme.
+## CS4460 projects at Georgia Tech.
+Please see readme on each folder for more details.